revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-Serialization converts a code to its binary format using a process.
-After it is converted to bytes, it can be easily stored and written to a disk.
-Serializations are useful so that the original form of the code isn’t lost and can be retrieved later.
+Serialization converts a code to its binary format using a process.After it is converted to bytes, it can be easily stored and written to a disk.Serializations are useful so that the original form of the code isn’t lost and can be retrieved later.

 </blockquote>